NYC 'Taxi of Tomorrow' program approved by state appeals court

 Nissan spokesman Travis Parman said the Japanese company is pleased with the decision.

-Lawyers for the taxi association were not immediately available for comment.
-A representative for the New York City Law Department was also not immediately available for comment.
 When the contract was awarded, Nissan officials said they expected to provide as many as 26,000 vehicles to the city’s taxi fleet over the deal’s lifetime.

-Reporting by Bernard Vaughan; Editing by Jonathan Stempel, Gunna Dickson and David Gregorio
+(Reporting by Bernard Vaughan; Editing by Jonathan Stempel and Gunna Dickson)